leonardssh/coc-discord-rpc/README.md

     </a>
   </p>
 </div>

+---

+Remember to 🌟 this Github if you 💖 it.

 > NOTE: Much of the code in this repository is inspired and based on the ideas from [coc-cord] & [discord-vscode].